JosiahMendes/elec50010-2020-verilog-lab/2-verilog-errors/readme.md

 Discussion:

 - Did the compiler suggest there is a problem?

+    *No*

 - Does replacing `always` with `always_comb` change the way the compiler views it?

+    *It is specifically for combinatorial logic, so if there are assignments within the block that are non combinatorial, the compiler may throw up an error*

 - Why is the module called `or_gate` rather than just `or`?

+    *`or` is a verilog operator name*

 - How many different ways or styles of specifying the or gates logic can you come up with?

 - Which style do you think is clearest and/or least error prone?

+    `r = a|b`

 v5 - 4-bit combinatorial adder
 ------------------------------